SYNOPSIS – Paul anticipates receiving a “crown of glory” at the return of Jesus – The salvation of believers in Thessalonica – 1 Thessalonians 2:19.

 (1 Thessalonians 2:14-16) – “For ye became imitators, brethren, of the assemblies of God which are in Judaea in Christ Jesus, in that, the same things ye also suffered by your own fellow-countrymen, even as they also by the Jews: Who have both slain the Lord Jesus — and the prophets, and us have persecuted, and unto God are displeasing, and unto all men are contrary — HINDERING US FROM SPEAKING UNTO THE NATIONS that they might be saved, TO THE FILLING UP OF THEIR OWN SINS, continually; but ANGER HATH OVERTAKEN THEM AT LENGTH.”

-- (Matthew 23:29-36) – “Alas for you, Scribes and Pharisees, hypocrites; because ye build the sepulchres of the prophets and adorn the monuments of the righteous, and say — If we had been in the days of our fathers, we would not have been their partners in the blood of the prophets: So that ye bear witness against yourselves, that ye are sons of them who murdered the prophets.
+(Matthew 23:29-36) – “Alas for you, Scribes and Pharisees, hypocrites; because ye build the sepulchres of the prophets and adorn the monuments of the righteous, and say — If we had been in the days of our fathers, we would not have been their partners in the blood of the prophets: So that ye bear witness against yourselves, that ye are sons of them who murdered the prophets.
 And YE FILL YE UP THE MEASURE OF YOUR FATHERS!
 Serpents! broods of vipers! how should ye flee from the judgment of gehenna?
 For this cause, lo!
 I send unto you prophets and wise men and scribes — some from among them, ye will slay and crucify, And some from among them ye will — scourge in your synagogues and PURSUE FROM CITY TO CITY: That there may come upon you — all righteous blood poured out upon the earth, from the blood of Abel the righteous, unto the blood of Zachariah, son of Barachiah, whom ye murdered between the Temple and the altar.
 Verily, I say unto you — ALL THESE THINGS WILL HAVE COME UPON THIS GENERATION.”

-- (Luke 21:20-24) – “But whensoever ye shall see Jerusalem encompassed by armies, then know that her desolation hath drawn near.
+(Luke 21:20-24) – “But whensoever ye shall see Jerusalem encompassed by armies, then know that her desolation hath drawn near.
 Then they who are in Judaea, let them flee into the mountains, and they who are in her midst, let them go forth — and they who are in the fields, let them not enter into her; For days of avenging are these, FOR ALL THE THINGS WRITTEN TO BE FULFILLED.
 Alas! for the women with child, and for them who are giving suck in those days; for there will be great distress upon the land, and ANGER AGAINST THIS PEOPLE.
 And they will fall by the edge of the sword, and be carried away captive into all the nations, and Jerusalem shall be trodden down by the nations, until the SEASONS OF THE NATIONS SHALL BE FULFILLED.”

-(1 Thessalonians 2:17-20) – “Now we, brethren, having been bereaved away from you for the season of an hour — in presence, not in heart, gave more abundant diligence your face to behold, with much longing; Wherefore, we desired to come unto you — even I, Paul, both once and again— and SATAN THWARTED US.
+(1 Thessalonians 2:17-20) – “Now we, brethren, having been bereaved away from you for the season of an hour — in presence not in heart, gave more abundant diligence your face to behold, with much longing; Wherefore, we desired to come unto you — even I, Paul, both once and again— and SATAN THWARTED US.
 For what shall be our hope or joy or CROWN OF BOASTING?
 Shall not even ye before our Lord Jesus in his Presence?
-Ye, in fact, are our glory and joy.” – (The EmphasizedBible).
+Ye, in fact, are our glory and joy.”

 The “crown of boasting.”
-The rendering “crown” translates the Greek noun stephanos, more correctly, “victor’s wreath.”
-The point is not the royal status of the Thessalonians, but their victory achieved over opposition and through hardship.
-“Boasting” or kauchesis means to “glory, rejoice.”
-This phrase reflects a passage from Isaiah originally applied to “Zion,” but note carefully how it incorporated the Gentiles or “nations”:
+“Crown” translates the Greek noun stephanos, more correctly, a “victor’s wreath.”
+The point is the (potential) victory achieved by the Thessalonians over opposition and hardship.
+“Boasting” or kauchesis means, “to glory, rejoice.”
+The phrase echoes a passage from the book of Isaiah originally applied to “Zion,” but now it includes the Gentiles – The “nations”:

 (Isaiah 62:1-3, 11-12) – “For Zion’s sake will I not hold my peace, and for Jerusalem’s sake I will not rest, until the righteousness thereof goes forth as brightness, and the salvation thereof as a lamp that burns.
 And the Gentiles shall see thy righteousness, and all kings thy glory: and thou shalt be called by a new name, which the mouth of Yahweh shall name.
 Thou shalt also be A CROWN OF GLORY in the hand of Yahweh, and a royal diadem in the hand of thy God… Lo!
 Yahweh hath sent a message unto the end of the earth: Say ye to the daughter of Zion, Lo!
 THY SALVATION IS COMING — Lo! his reward is with him, And his recompense before him: So shall men call them — The holy people, The redeemed of Yahweh — And thou shalt be called — Sought out, A city not forsaken.”